-posted under category: Software Quality on March 2, 2019 at 9:41 pm by Nathan
+posted under category: Software Quality on March 2, 2019 by Nathan

 People don’t like to talk about real standards for commenting your code.
 They give you abstract thoughts and ideas, then back up and say just do what your team decides to do.
 Certainly consistency is important, but what if you are consistently bad?
 This is why I like Code Complete by Steve McConnell.
 Steve lays down hard figures.
 You may not agree with him, but he will get you to form an opinion, even if it’s contrary.
 So in the same spirit, let me talk about what I think you should comment.

 First off, I want to remind you that comments are at a different level than the code.
 As Code Complete says: “Good comments don’t repeat the code or explain it.
 They clarify its intent.
 Comments should explain, at a higher level of abstraction than the code, what you’re trying to do.”

 Classes should describe what they are, as simply as possible.
 View templates should explain their purpose.
 I think commenting directories with a readme is also nice.